edberwick/edberwick.github.io/start-here.md

 Everything published here represents my own experience and perspective.

 You may have solved the same problem differently.
 You may disagree with one of my conclusions.
-You may have encountered a constraint I have not considered.
+You may have encountered a constraint I haven't considered.

-That is a good thing.
+That's a good thing.

-The best technical communities are built by people sharing what they have learned, challenging assumptions and helping one another improve.
+The best technical communities are built by people sharing what they've learned, challenging assumptions and helping one another improve.

 If something here helps you, or starts a useful conversation, BezSez is doing its job.